 Another downfall to this approach is inaccuracy.
 If you don’t remember everything you ate, it’ll be off.
 If you don’t record the right foods from a database, it’ll be off.
 If you don’t record the weights or portion sizes, it’ll be off.
 If you eat at a friend’s house and have no idea how they cooked the meal, it’ll be off!

-However, it can certainly provide a good education.
+However, sodium tracker apps can certainly provide a good education.
 Learning which foods and food categories provide high and low-sodium options can be a valuable exercise.

 The clinical standard used to measure dietary sodium intake is the urine test.
 The National Academy of Medicine recommends using urine sodium to track sodium intake because studies show roughly 90% of the sodium you consume is excreted in urine.